-The Intelligence Project also provides in-person training sessions to law enforcement officers to ensure they not only understand hate-related issues but are equipped with the latest intelligence on the radical right.
-In 2013, the Project provided training to more than 5,000 officers.
+The Intelligence Project continues to provide in-person training sessions to law enforcement officers to ensure they not only understand hate-related issues but are equipped with the latest intelligence on the radical right.
+In 2014, the Project provided training to more than 3,300 officers.
 Its staffers traveled extensively to share their expertise on hate groups and domestic terrorism with local, state and federal government agencies.
 There is high demand for the SPLC's law enforcement training, which consistently earns excellent reviews.

-Hatewatch connects supporters with latest news
+'Hatewatch' connects supporters with latest news

 The Intelligence Project's Hatewatch blog remains a vital tool with a considerable impact on developing events.
 It provides a venue for releasing breaking news and bringing more people into contact with the Project's investigative work.
 Hatewatch also has allowed the SPLC's audience to comment on the matters the organization examines and discuss those issues.
+Readership has expanded significantly over the past year, as shown by the average number of unique monthly page views - which grew from 104,153 in 2013 to 181,083 in 2014.